 Helpful Tips for Making Misodoko

-Make sure to separate the pickling mixture/ marinade for vegetables (eat them raw) and meat/fish (need to cook).
+For food safety, keep the pickling mixture separate for vegetables (that you eat raw) and meat/fish (that you need to cook before consuming).
 Or you can use new/newer misodoko for vegetables, and when it’s about to expire, use it for marinating meat and fish.

 A glass container works great if you plan to use the misodoko for a long time.
 It is easy to put in or take out the ingredients and to transfer the misodoko out of the container if you need to cook off the moisture (see next).
-It also keeps the shape of fragile ingredient (such as a thin fillet of fish) intact.
+It also keeps intact the shape of fragile ingredients (such as a thin fillet of fish).

 A resealable plastic bag is good for a small amount of misozuke.
 Use just enough amount of misodoko to coat your ingredient and rub it against each other from outside the bag.

-3. You can re-use misodoko for up to 1 month
+3. Re-use misodoko for up to 1 month.

 The great thing about misodoko is that you can re-use it for up to a month!
 When the misodoko becomes watery from moisture released from the ingredients, all you need to do is to reheat in the pot over the stove and let the moisture evaporate.
 Let the misodoko cool before you use it to make Misozuke again.